tnichols217/notes/ARTS 302/Reading Drawings.md

 - The view of the walls from the top down view of the building
 - No perspective, perfectly top down
 - Heavy or filled in objects mean walls or solids that ascend upwards
+- The slice is often chosen to give the most information about the interior of the building

 ## Section
 - Viewing a slice of the building from the side to see what is going on in the inside